-OM is one of the most vital Hindu concepts.
+OM or AUM is one of the most vital Hindu concepts.
 Ancient and mysterious, OM is said to be a sacred sound.
 It is the vibrational hum of the entire universe, the first sound from which all other sounds have come.
 As a symbol, OM represents ultimate unity.
 It is a sign of high awareness, creation, healing, sacred connection, and enlightenment.

 Because it is so integral to the Hindu and Buddhist faiths, the OM can be found within many of their symbols.
 Today, we will examine these different OM symbols.
 We’ll dive deep into the secrets of this vital sound, discovering all the things it can represent in different contexts.